6lvckmania/6lvckmania/README.md

 # 💫 About Me:
-I am currently learning and interested in Linux, Cloud Technologies and DevOps culture in general
+I am currently learning and interested in Linux, Cloud Technologies and DevOps culture in general.

 ## 🌐 Socials: